 Utilities employ most of the nation’s power plant distributors and dispatchers, according to the BLS.
 They are systems operators who make sure electricity travels smoothly from generating stations into homes and businesses.
 When there are transmission problems, these professionals are the ones who make sure things get fixed.

-Given the importance of their job, power distributors and dispatchers are well-compensated and earned median incomes of $83,020 in 2018.
+Given the importance of their job, power distributors and dispatchers are well-compensated and earned incomes with a median of $83,020 in 2018.

 Rather than a college degree, these workers have extensive on-the-job training.
 A drawback to pursuing this career, though, is that, unlike other occupations on this list, power distributors and dispatchers can expect to see little to no increase in the number of jobs available in the years to come.